Residential Living Initiated Assignments

 Students who received a study abroad or fall-only hold, DO NOT need to apply for spring housing.
 Their assignments have already been confirmed and Hoya Housing will be updated with this information the first week of December.

 Students returning from a study abroad program who require medical housing for the spring semester, please follow the process outlined here: Academic Resource Center.
 Completed requests (application and submission of documentation) are due by NOON, Friday, October 25, 2019.
 Requests received after that will not be reviewed until after the start of the spring 2020 semester.

 Only students returning from a study abroad program may request to move in one day earlier than the designated move in day.
 The form to request early move in will be sent to study abroad students with their spring assignments in early December.

-The Office of Global Education (OGE) will notify The Office of Residential Living when students are selected to study abroad.
+If you are studying abroad in the spring, the Office of Global Education (OGE) will notify The Office of Residential Living when students are selected to study abroad.
 Students going abroad in the spring semester, including students who live in townhouses, must remove all of their belongings before winter break.
 Students who still have conditionals on their study abroad plans but are certain they will be cleared must remove their belongings from their residence.

 Students will not have access to their former residence after the close of the fall semester.
 All students moving out at the end of the fall semester must return their key at the end of the fall semester.
 Failure to return the key will result in a $200 non-returned key fee and lock change.
 We will conduct an inspection of your vacated space and assess damages.